-As of this year, anyone can walk into a dispensary and purchase cannabis in Alaska, California, Colorado, Nevada, Oregon, and Washington.
-Massachusetts and Vermont will join the roster in July 2018.
+As of this year, anyone can walk into a dispensary and purchase cannabis in Alaska, California, Colorado, Nevada, Oregon, Washington, Massachusetts, and Vermont.

 There’s a new kind of tourism budding across America, and it’s growing bigger every day.
 Cannabis is the future, they say.
 “They” are retailers, farmers, manufacturers, marketers, government officials, and a wide array of entrepreneurs who are cultivating both crops, and the tangential businesses related to marijuana, including hospitality.

 Consumers too are, of course, enjoying greater access than ever before, but they are restricted to either the 29 states that have legalized medical cannabis or the eight states with legal recreational weed.

 Tourism is a big factor in the weed industry’s exponential growth.
 Travelers are a curious bunch, and it doesn’t matter their level of experience—pot is an enticing reason for many people to explore and experiment, especially on vacation.

 Just as laws and regulations are rapidly evolving across state and federal levels, so are the products themselves.
 There are ever-evolving strains of marijuana and ways to consume it.
 We’re talking about sativa vs. indica, THC vs. CBD, smoking vs. vaping, topicals vs. edibles, flower vs. wax vs. shatter vs. oil.

 In other words, no matter how much you know about cannabis, there’s probably plenty more you don’t know.
 Perhaps that’s why the green frontier is as daunting as it is exciting.